Blocks in Cardano SL

 - Update system

 Transactions are stored in the Merkle tree.
 The list of witnesses for each transaction is stored in the block separately.
 Please read about Transactions in Cardano SL for more info about transaction and witnesses.

 SSC (Shared Seed Computation) is used for the Follow-the-Satoshi algorithm.
-Every epoch slot-leaders for the next epoch must be elected.
-These slot-leaders will be able to generate new main blocks and add them in the ledger.
-So we use SSC as a source of randomness for the leader election process.
+Within every epoch, slot-leaders for the next epoch must be elected.
+These slot-leaders will be able to generate new main blocks and add them to the ledger.
+So SSC is used as a source of randomness for the leader election process.